-A lender that wants to register a newly originated mortgage (but not a co-op share loan) with MERS may prefer to designate MERS as the nominee for the beneficiary in the security instrument, thereby eliminating the need for a subsequent assignment of the security instrument should the lender sell (or transfer servicing of) the mortgage to another lender that is a member of MERS.
+A seller/servicer that wants to register a newly originated loan (but not a co-op share loan) with MERS may prefer to designate MERS as the nominee for the beneficiary in the security instrument.
+Doing so, eliminates the need for a subsequent assignment of the security instrument should the seller/servicer sell (or transfer servicing of) the loan to another seller/servicer that is a member of MERS.
 In such cases, the applicable security instrument must be modified to:

-show MERS as the nominee for the lender,
+show MERS as the nominee for the seller/servicer,

 obtain the borrower’s acknowledgment of MERS’ role in the mortgage transaction.